The purpose of the guide is install and set up from scratch opHA 3.0, the Opmantek High Availability solution.

 In the following url,you can perform several actions about the following peer capabilities:

-- Pull Peer Data: The master will request all peer data enabled - except for nodes from version 3.2.1.
+- Pull Peer Data: The Primary will request all peer data enabled - except for nodes from version 3.2.1.
 Since the last synchronisation date.
 This action is performed periodically (cron job) for all peers.

 - Clear Latest Data: Will remove the last synchronisation date, so the next pull will be complete.